nbari/zunzuncito/README.md

 import my_api.v1.zun_gevent.zun_gevent
 ```

-In case it doesn't find a module, an HTTP status [501 Not Implemented](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) code is returned to the client. otherwiste the python module is imported by the router and the request is handled entirely by the imported module
+In case it doesn't find a module, an HTTP status [501 Not Implemented](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) code is returned to the client.
+Otherwiste the python module is imported by the router and the request is handled entirely by the imported module.

 ### The zun_ prefix

 You may ask, why the need of the "zun_" prefix and why not just create a simple structure having the same name that the api_resource.

-Well, this is more due the way python import modules, and basically is to avoid collisions by having same modules with the same name.
+Well, this is more due the way python imports modules.
+It intends to avoid collisions by having same modules with the same name.
 You can change the prefix by passing it as an argument to the ZunZun instance or also disabling it by sending an empty prefix.

-In the previous example, the REQUEST_URI contains an **APIResource** with the word **gevent** the imported module name is in 'zun_gevent/zun_gevent.py' that gives the flexibility to use the [gevent](http://www.gevent.org/) library within your module without creating any conflict, your zun_gevent.py could look something like:
+In the previous example, the REQUEST_URI contains an **APIResource** with the word **gevent**.
+The imported module name is in 'zun_gevent/zun_gevent.py' that gives the flexibility to use the [gevent](http://www.gevent.org/) library within your module without creating any conflict.
+Your zun_gevent.py would look like:

 ```python
 import gevent